scalameta/scalafmt/docs/configuration.md

 val secret: List[Bit] = List(0, 0, 1, 1, 1, 0, 1, 0, 1, 1, 1, 0, 0, 1, 1, 0, 1,
   0, 1, 1, 1, 0, 0, 1, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 1)
 ```

-See also:

-- `binPack.literalsIncludeSimpleExpr` (to allow a few select methods followed by
-  a few nested single-argument apply calls, with literals as arguments); added
-  in v2.5.0
-- all other `binPack.literalXXX` parameters (see list at the bottom) are
-  self-explanatory.

 ### `binPack.parentConstructors`